 About Amy McLaughry

-My name is Amy McLaughry, and I started ADEM Bookkeeping to provide virtual bookkeeping services to Nonprofit Organizations.
+My name is Amy McLaughry, and I started Nonprofit Money Sense (formerly ADEM Bookkeeping) to provide virtual bookkeeping services to Nonprofit Organizations.
 My mission is to help with the financial reporting requirements that your Donors, your Board, and the public want to see.